 Island Safari Lodge is situated about 10 km from the Airport.
 From Maun, take the main road that runs north-east towards the Moremi.
 Just before you cross the river, turn left and follow the dirt road for 3 km.
 This road is accessible to most vehicles, but the sand might sometimes be a bit loose.
 Small or very low vehicles might experience a bit of difficulty.

 Despite being over 30 years old, Island Safari Lodge is still offers comfortable, basic and spacious rooms.
-Guests are accommodated in 12 thatched chalets or in six standard rooms.
-All accommodation is en-suite (with double-headed shower) and equipped with air-conditioning and DSTV.
+Guests are accommodated in 12 thatched chalets, in six adjoining Heritage rooms or six adjoining Heritage Family rooms.
+They each have a small veranda.
+All rooms have twin beds, en suite showers, air-conditioning, wi-fi and DSTV.
 The rooms are simply decorated with furniture made from wood sourced in the area surrounding Maun.

 Island Safari Lodge also offers shady campsites, with shared ablution facilities, a braai (barbeque) area as well as power points.
 Campsites are not grassed, but regular travelers to Botswana will know that few, if any, campsites in Botswana are grass covered.
 First time visitors in Maun might be disappointed with the campsites at all the lodges, but regular travelers soon discover that this is the norm in Botswana.

 The campsite offers a very large swimming pool where everybody who prefers a more social environment can relax and play while the nature lovers can enjoy a more restful experience at the pool near the bar.
 In other words, sit back, relax and enjoy a sundowner on the patio while the children get rid of all their pent-up energy in the one of the two swimming pools.
 If they are teenagers they would most likely prefer the bigger pool where there is a livelier crowd.